 And to add insult to injury, the metal ball from the chest joint separated from its housing as I attempted to split the figure into its three vehicle components.
 In the end I returned this figure for a refund.

 After receiving two defective figures, I decided to forgo getting another one.
-Our wonderful site admin here at CollectionDX asked me if I wanted another figure and Angolz graciously provided one as a sample.
+Our wonderful site admin here at CollectionDX asked me if I wanted another figure.
 Now I think that every toy deserves at least a second chance, but three?
 Let's take a closer look as I do the DAI X JUNCTION in reverse.

 First you pop the head off and cover the metal ball with the engine nozzle.
 This also has a skid on the bottom so the Brainder ship can rest on the ground.
 And then you...